 ENGR 402.
 ENGINEERING ECONOMY.
 Principles and methods for analyzing the economic feasibility of engineering projects including interest, depreciation, rate-of-return, economic life, replacement costs, and comparison of alternative designs.
+Aspects of this course will be involved in the final phase of Senior Capstone projects.
 Prerequisite: Mathematics 141 or 161; junior or senior standing.